 Odds listed as of Sep.
 22, 2022.

-Fliff also allows you to place live bets, build parlays, and take advantage of odds boosts.
+Fliff also allows you to place live picks, build parlays, and take advantage of odds boosts.
 You can also dive into each game to make picks on some player and team props.

 Two things that significantly differ from the more well-known sports betting sites stood out to me.